villano-lab/galactic-spin-W1/docs/source/03_Glossary.rst

     Solar mass
       Mass of the Sun, equal to 1.989e30 kilograms.

+    Spiral galaxy
+      Galaxies that have spiral structures.
+Components are bulge, disk, gas, and Dark Matter halo.
+Spiral galaxies are less luminous than elliptical galaxies on average and have active star formation.

+    Surface brightness
+      The amount of flux from the galaxy per square arcsecond on the sky.

     Theoretical rotation curve
       A rotation curve that has been modeled from known parameters that is then used to match observed data.